Aluminium futures rise on fresh bets | Headlines

 - India

-On the Multi Commodity Exchange, aluminium contracts for December delivery increased by 30 paise or 0.14 per cent to Rs 209 per kg in a business turnover of 3,733 lots.
+On the Multi Commodity Exchange, aluminium contracts for January delivery increased by Rs 1.05 or 0.5 per cent to Rs 209.85 per kg in a business turnover of 3,878 lots.

 Analysts said fresh positions created by traders amid demand from consuming industries supported aluminium prices in the futures market.